 Nominations should be made by staff of University and College departments, not by students themselves.
-There will be two cash prizes of £250 each, one for undergraduates and one for postgraduates, plus free membership of the AIA for one year.
+There will be one or more awards of £400 each, one for undergraduates and one for postgraduates, plus free membership of the AIA for one year.

 Note that dissertations containing a large element of fieldwork can also be submitted for the AIA Archaeological Report Award

 Staff and students should also note the Peter Neaverson Travel Bursary which funds travel to places of interest for students and can be used as part of the preparation for a dissertation or fieldwork project.